-Mainline to the Heart was originally published by Diane di Prima’s Poets Press in 1966, with an introduction by John Wieners.
-The book was confiscated by British Customs in 1968, and released a few months later.
-The poems had been judged “borderline pornographic”.
+Mainline to the Heart was originally published by Diane di Prima's Poets Press in 1966, with an introduction by John Wieners.
+Copies of the book were confiscated by British Customs in 1967, and returned to the author a few months later.
+The poems had been judged "borderline pornographic."

-Mainline to the Heart and other poems was reissued by Regent Press, Oakland, on March 11, 2009.
-This new edition of Clive Matson’s early poems includes all of Diane di Prima’s “Poets Press” version — 1,000 copies were sold out in 1966-67 — and adds significant uncollected pieces from the same period.
+Mainline to the Heart and Other Poems was reissued by Regent Press, Oakland, on March 11, 2009.
+This new edition of Clive Matson’s early poems includes all of Diane di Prima’s “Poets Press” version -- 1,000 copies were sold out in 1966-67 -- and adds significant unpublished pieces from the same period.

-To Matson’s heart and mind, the Beatific vision morphs into something as sinister as it is beautiful, sex is utterly consuming yet fosters hostility, emotion is an exhilarating current as dangerous as a tsunami, drugs are glorious and bring one to the brink of death.
-Writing these poems were a crucial part of a young person’s growth, as demonstrated by the open, accessible style.
+To Matson’s heart and mind, the Beatific vision morphs into something as sinister as it is beautiful: sex is utterly consuming yet fosters hostility, emotion is an exhilarating current as dangerous as a tsunami, drugs are glorious and bring one to the brink of death.
+Writing these poems was a crucial part of the author's growth, as demonstrated by the open, accessible style.
 The poet’s overriding concern is understanding the self and the world.
 Be-bop and cool riffs, common in the Beats, are truncated or undercut in Matson’s work, to arrive quickly and precisely at the point.

 Mainline to the Heart and Other Poems expresses a confluence of personal and historical forces.
 Clive Matson was coming of age at the same time the culture was at the height of its 1960s explosion.
 While the poems cast a sobering light on Beat exuberance, Matson’s vibrant imagery makes the personal, visionary, and sexual excitement impossible to deny.
 Steve Weltner writes, “These poems speak about desire with an exactitude too excruciating to be pornographic.
 The power of their eroticism has not diminished.”

 Regent Press, 2009